Global Alliance for Justice Education (GAJE)

 Further information on the process and criteria for awarding waivers and grants can be found immediately below (“Notes on applications for fee waivers, fee reductions, and travel and accommodations grants”).

 NOTES ON APPLICATIONS FOR FEE WAIVERS, FEE REDUCTIONS, AND TRAVEL AND ACCOMMODATIONS GRANTS

 GAJE conferences promote the exchange of information and experience among people involved in Justice Education around the world.
 Having a broadly diverse set of delegates at the conferences is a key goal of every GAJE conference.
 Accordingly, the budget for this conference includes a limited amount of funds for fee waivers and reductions and for grants to help cover travel and accommodation expenses during the conference.
 These grants are intended to enable participation of justice educators who are unable to find funding to attend and every effort will be made to use grant funds to realize and advance GAJE’s mission.

 If you wish to request a fee waiver or reduction and/or a request a grant, you may so indicate on the registration form and you will then be directed to special sections of the form to complete your request.
 These requests must be completed at the time you fill out the registration form.

 Process for review and granting of fee waivers, fee reductions, and grants

 Applications for fee waivers, fee reductions, and grants are reviewed by GAJE’s Waiver and Grants Committee, which will apply the criteria listed below.
-Applications for grants (and those for both fee waiver and grant) must be made on or before 1 June 2017.
-Applications for only a fee waiver or reduction can be made until 15 September 2017.
+HOWEVER, the deadlines for requesting a grant and/or a fee waiver or reduction have passed.
+(Applications for grants, including those for both fee waiver and a grant, had to be made on or before 1 June 2017; applications for only a fee waiver or reduction could have been made up to 15 September 2017.)